slatedocs/slate/source/index.html.md

 <aside class="note">NOTE: All API requests must include the field type "channel".
 However, that does not have to be the first field in the request. </aside>

-Lighting request are done via websockets and have the following format:
+Suredbits APIs are available via websockets with the following format:

 1. A pull request implements a websocket channel for the requested <span style="color:red"> *data* </span>.

 2. Upon confirmation of a valid request, you will receive a Lightning Network Invoice that should appear similar to the one below:

-**lnbcrt10n1pd5v2mwpp5ulxpj8ht4gvtqnyl8zuykfk4wcv6sz455ce5dy0e0lqt2wvhthpsdqqxqrrssn39f5saxgtqmzsdvg0uh3twrmxmnnl2mra6kcuprwc2pzplneka953svu87ajz29mf8623qefe3jpkqsmsu05l9n05xf98uqq2mf25gqvzwkq3**

-3.
+3. **PLACEHOLDER**

-## Connect to Suredbits Lightning Node
-In order to access our APIs, you ill need to connect to our lightning node via a websocket client of your choosing.
-The url is <span style="color:blue"> *[nodeId]@ln.test.suredbits.com* </span>

 # NFL